-The Institute supports the Commission's proposal.
-We particularly agree with the Commission's assessment that it is unnecessary to disclose the value of compensation paid to a portfolio manager.
-In addition, with respect to the scope of the proposed disclosure, we agree that salary, bonuses, deferred compensation, and certain retirement plan benefits would constitute the most significant aspects of a portfolio manager's compensation in order to help investors better understand the portfolio manager's incentives in running the fund, and therefore are appropriately included within the definition of "compensation" for this purpose.
+18 As the Proposing Release points out, the suggestion that portfolio manager compensation should be disclosed, just as executive compensation is for operating companies, ignores the fact that the closest analogue to executive compensation in the fund context is the advisory fee paid by the fund to the investment adviser.
+The advisory fee already is fully disclosed, including as part of the fee table in the fund's prospectus.
+See Proposing Release at 12755.
+We also point out that disclosing the value of portfolio manager compensation would raise privacy issues and that salary, bonuses, deferred compensation, and certain retirement plan benefits would constitute the most significant aspects of a portfolio manager's compensation in order to help investors better understand the portfolio manager's incentives in running the fund, and therefore are appropriately included within the definition of "compensation" for this purpose.
 We recommend modifications to the proposed definition, however, as it appears to be overly vague and broad in certain respects.